jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

   the test passes

-* I need a better test, this one breaks when I change the values in the range_ :ref:`object<classes>`
+* I need a better test, because the solution is fixed, the test fails when I change the values in the range_ :ref:`object<classes>`

   .. code-block:: python